Hassanxsa/Football-Tournament/README.md

 7. Now, in the second terminal, go to the root directory of the project, then to the backend directory.
 8. Run `npm install`, then run `npm run dev`.
 9. You're done!
 Open the browser and go to `http://localhost:3000`.

+## Note: you may need to use the command ` npm i pg ` in the backend terminal